marcmylemans/marcmylemans.github.io/_posts/2024-11-13-Automatically-Enroll-AD-Devices-into-Intune.md

 ## Prerequisites

-Before starting, make sure you have the following:
+Before you begin setting up automatic device enrollment into Intune, make sure you have the following prerequisites in place.
+If you need help with any of these, check out our dedicated blog posts for detailed guides.

 - **Active Directory** on-premises.
-- **Entra ID (formerly Azure AD)** connected to your AD environment.
+If you haven’t set up Active Directory yet, follow our guide here: [Setting Up Active Directory on Server 2022](https://mylemans.online/posts/SettingUpActiveDirectoryServer2022/).

+- Familiarity with **Group Policies**.
+This configuration uses Group Policy to manage device enrollment.
+For best practices and setup, see [Group Policy Best Practices for Server 2022](https://mylemans.online/posts/GroupPolicyBestPracticesServer2022/).

+- **Dynamic Security Groups in Active Directory**.
+Dynamic groups can help automate access management, especially when used with Intune and Entra ID.
+Learn more in [How to Set Up Dynamic User Groups in Active Directory](https://mylemans.online/posts/Active-Directory-DynamicUserGroups/).

+- A **sync with Entra ID** (formerly Azure AD).
+This allows seamless integration between your on-premises AD and cloud identities.
+Follow our guide on [Setting Up Entra ID Cloud Sync with SSO](https://mylemans.online/posts/EntraID_Cloud_Sync_SSO/).

-- A **Microsoft Intune** license (Microsoft Business Premium or similar) that includes device management capabilities.
+- A license for **Microsoft Intune** (Microsoft Business Premium or similar), which provides device management capabilities.
-- Basic understanding of **Group Policy** in Windows Server.

 Once you have these prerequisites in place, you’re ready to start.